jonny-dain/Gradrotate/README.md

-This repository was provided by the University of Birmingham to hosy my final year project code.
+This repository was provided by the University of Birmingham to host my final year project code.

 Website: https://gradrotate.uk/